bkuhlmann/dotfiles/README.md

-    gblo = Git Branch List Owner - List branches owned by current author or supplied author. gbla = Git Branch List (all) - List current branch for projects in current directory. gbc = Git Branch Create - Create and switch to branch. gbca = Git Branch Create (all) - Create and switch to branch for projects in current directory. gbs = Git Branch Switch - Switch between branches. gbsa = Git Branch Switch (all) - Switch to given branch for projects in current directory.
+    gblo = Git Branch List Owner - List branches owned by current author or supplied author. gbla = Git Branch List (all) - List current branch for projects in current directory. gbc = Git Branch Create - Create and switch to branch. gbf = Git Branch Facsimile - Duplicate current branch with new name and switch to it. gbca = Git Branch Create (all) - Create and switch to branch for projects in current directory. gbs = Git Branch Switch - Switch between branches. gbsa = Git Branch Switch (all) - Switch to given branch for projects in current directory.